-'Take inventory of what you have and get rid of duplicates.
-A couple of spoons and spatulas are fine, but you don’t need four turkey basters and five spaghetti serving spoons,' says Kowalske.
+She says to take note of what's already taking up space in your drawer and donate or dump the extras.
+"A couple of spoons and spatulas are fine, but you don’t need four turkey basters and five spaghetti serving spoons."

 If you’ve had your utensils for a long time and they’ve seen better days, it may be time to invest in something new.
-'I upgraded my cookware and was able to get rid of so many old plastic and metal spatulas and spoons — so I keep my wooden ones in a canister on my counter,' says Gigi Mermaid of Fearless Mermaid (opens in new tab).
+"I upgraded my cookware and was able to get rid of so many old plastic and metal spatulas and spoons — so I keep my wooden ones in a canister on my counter," says Gigi Mermaid of Fearless Mermaid.

 Pick expandable dividers